 Share layers that reference registered data

-When sharing to Portal for ArcGIS 10.4, you can now share map image layers that reference registered data sources.
+When sharing to an ArcGIS Enterprise portal, you can now share map image layers that reference registered data sources.
 With this option enabled, changes to your source data are instantly visible in your web layer—there is no need to overwrite the web layer to gather data updates.

 Map image layers can be shared with associated feature and WMS layers.
 And they can be shared to any federated server to which you have access.

 The alternative to referencing registered data is copying the data to the server.
 After the data is copied to the server and the web layer is shared, you can make updates to a local copy of the data before overwriting the previously shared data and web layer on the server.
 You control when the updates are moved to the server and exposed.